BharathRavu/iit-course-work-project/README.md

-Please open the file "markowitz-portfolio-theory.ipynb" for full details.
-If it doesn't open, please try reloading it.
+Please read the file "Project_Report.pdf" for full details of the project.